khallad2/Mongo-Express-React18/README.md

 Acceptance Criteria:
 - Players have the option to end a story, signalling that the narrative is complete.
 - Upon ending, the entire story, including all contributed sentences, is presented in a shareable format.

-### What is missing
- - Frontend-testing please note: Vite+jest is not fully supported https://jestjs.io/docs/getting-started#using-vite
- - Authorization, login, logout
- - security (middleware)
- - Users model and management
- - compatibility with firefox and edge and safari now is only Chrome browser

 ### Assumptions: During Development i had to have some assumptions
  - User can create sentence after story is created (Create story then click Join and choose story or click on story link)